scibiome/boostdiff_inference/README.md

 ## General info
 The python package BoostDiff (Boosted Differential Trees) is a tree-based method for inferring differential networks from large-scale transcriptomics data by simultaneously comparing data from two biological contexts (e.g. disease vs. control conditions).
-The network is inferred by building AdaBoost ensembles of differential trees.
+The network is inferred by building modified AdaBoost ensembles of differential trees.

 ## Installation

 To install the package from git:

-`git clone https://github.com/gihannagalindez/boostdiff/.git  && cd boostdiff`
+`git clone https://github.com/gihannagalindez/boostdiff_inference/.git  && cd boostdiff_inference`

 `pip install .`